 With this degree, you can qualify for administrative and management positions with organizations such as airlines, airports, aircraft maintenance providers, manufacturers and aviation-related businesses.
-This major also comes with the option to earn a commercial license.
+This major also comes with the option to earn a commercial pilot's license.

 History of Aviation, Career Development, Aircraft Design and Operation, Airports and Airspace, Human Factors, Aviation Weather, Aviation Safety, Legal and Regulatory Issues.

 - Adult friendly, meant to allow students to maintain a work and/or family life while pursuing an advanced education

 - Classes are offered in an eight week format

 - Flexible scheduling allows students to work at their own pace by taking one to two courses at a time

 - We provide Prior Learning Assessments to all students and recognize Military benefits

 Our degree program is thoughtfully designed to meet the needs of busy working professionals.
 Whether you’re currently employed, changing careers or thinking about re-entering the workforce, our program makes it possible to earn your college degree conveniently and in an accelerated format.